 Use a Runner

-A runner will add visual length to the floor and make it look better.
+A kitchen runner rug will add visual length to the floor and make it look better.
 A runner is easily replaced so you can’t really afford not to try this idea.

 Use Open Shelves

 Open shelves don’t add so much visual weight as cabinets, they can use the vertical space more effectively and run around shelves are perfect for a small kitchen.
 So next time you remodel your kitchen, plan for some open shelves.

 Use Vertical Patterns

 Direct the eyes vertically with elongated vertical patterns to create a visually higher room.
 Use patterns on an accent wall or a backsplash.

 Use Glass Door Cabinets

 Minimize the visual weight with glass door cabinets.